Admissions criteria - Dentistry

-Cardiff University School of Dentistry does not have a minimum threshold score for the UKCAT and utilises all sections of the UKCAT examination to rank and select students both for interview and subsequent making of offers.
+Cardiff University School of Dentistry does not have a minimum threshold score for the UCAT and utilises all sections of the UCAT examination to rank and select students both for interview and subsequent making of offers.

 No offers are made without interview.
 Interviews are offered to applicants who achieve the highest positions according to their selection process rankings.
 Interviews take place during set times and no significance should be attached to the day and time allocated.
 Those who are not invited for interview will be informed, through UCAS, that their application has been unsuccessful.

 Cardiff University School of Dentistry generally employs the process of the multiple mini interviews.

 Interviewers receive specific training and guidance on the form and conduct of the interview, including equal opportunities and diversity training.
 Individual interviewers assess each applicant’s performance and the interview panel outcome is dependent on the aggregate score.